dnutiu/NucuLabsDev/content/posts/2023/2023-06-05-from-wordpress-to-hugo.md

 To migrate your blog you'll need to install a plugin called [jekyll-exporter](https://wordpress.org/plugins/jekyll-exporter/).
 It will export your posts into a Jekyll post format, which then can be converted to Hugo format.

-I've used the [Jekyll to Hugo](https://dnutiu.github.io/jekyll-to-hugo/) tool to migrate my blog from WordPress to Hugo.
+Then I've used the [Jekyll to Hugo](https://dnutiu.github.io/jekyll-to-hugo/) tool to migrate my blog from WordPress to Hugo.

 Since my blog was hosted on WordPress.com and I had the cheaper premium plan that did not support plugin installations I had to improvise.

-A video tutorial and showcase of the tool is available below:

-TODO
+Here's a demonstration video:

+{{< youtube wFkPMxhwoK8 >}}
+---

 ### Docker-Compose